ubco-cmps/phys111_course/about/syllabus.md

 It is required because you need a reference text for this course, as well as practice problems, and a homework system.
 The Mastering Physics homework system comes bundled with this textbook.

-You may purchase either Volume 1 only or the full text.
 The cost for a new e-Text (with MasteringPhysics code) is listed above.
+With the e-Text, there is no option to purchase separate volumes and you will get access to the full textbook.
+If you choose to purchase a physical copy from the UBCO Bookstore, there is also no choice - you will need to purchase both volumes ($150 + tax).
 Volume 1 contains all of the material required for PHYS 111 and will be lighter and more portable.
-If you purchase the full text, it will include Volume 2 which will (tentatively) be used in the second part of Introductory Physics for the Physical Sciences (PHYS 121) in term 2.
+If you purchase the full physical textbook, it will include Volume 2 which will (tentatively) be used in the second part of Introductory Physics for the Physical Sciences (PHYS 121) in term 2.

 Either an e-Text or a physical textbook will work as long as you have the Mastering Physics access code to get access to the homework system.
-New textbooks will have it, if you purchase a used one you’ll need to purchase it separately.
+New textbooks from the UBCO bookstore have it included.
+If you purchase your textbook from elsewhere, or have a used textbook you’ll need to purchase it separately.
+**Update**: there is now option to purchase just the Mastering Physics access for $50.50 from the link above.

 ```{warning}
 The UBCO bookstore has warned me there may be shipping delays due to COVID-19 if you choose to get a physical textbook.
 If you’re ordering it online or through the bookstore, I encourage you to call or email to confirm there is stock, and that the shipping times (if applicable) are reasonable before placing the order.